scotthmccoy/CLI/README.md

 ## List of Scripts

 ### gitisrebased
-Prints "yes" if the branch is "rebased"; if its merge-base with its parent (see `gitparent`) is the tip of the parent branch.
+Prints "yes" if the current branch is "rebased"; if its merge-base with its parent (see `gitparent`) is the tip of the parent branch.
 Otherwise, prints "no".

 ### gitisrebasedlist
-Prints a list of branches that are *not* rebased (see `gitisrebased`).
+Prints a list of local branches that are *not* rebased (see `gitisrebased`).
 Ignores branches specified in `scripts.develop` and `scripts.protected`.

 ### gitparent
 Prints the current branch's "parent branch" by finding the nearest commit to HEAD that resides on a branch other than the current branch and printing the name of that branch.